 “The quality of energy in your surroundings will affect your ability to think clearly and focus on your goals,” Jane adds.
 “Surround yourself with objects and colours that help you to feel calm and reduce stress and avoid displaying items that you find annoying,” she advises.

 Ready to give your workspace a zen makeover?
 Here are a few ways to get you started!

 “Yellow is a good colour for concentration and focus, and neutral colours are generally fine to use in your home and workspace,” advises Jane.
 “Avoid using the colour red in large expanses such as feature walls.
 Energetically this colour can have quite an impact on people, intensifying energy whether it is positive or negative.”

-According to workplace research conducted at the 2013 Chelsea Flower Show, office plants can increase creativity by 45% and productivity by 38%.
+According to research, office plants can increase creativity by 45% and productivity by 38%.
 So making your favourite bloom your desk buddy will improve air quality, help reduce stress and lower blood pressure.
 This is especially ideal for spaces like high-rise office buildings where windows aren’t able to be opened.

 Think sweet and floral undertones or soft and calming scents like vanilla or sandalwood.
 For extra effect and ambience, try a wood wick candle that makes a crackling sound as it burns.
 Not allowed to burn candles in your office?
 Try an essential oil diffuser instead.

 Not only do these glowing pink lamp look pretty, they also improve the general atmosphere and air quality of a room.
 They’re also said to have numerous health benefits due to their ionizing properties.
 Exposure to high frequency patterns from technology that constantly surrounds us is said to have negative effects on our bodies such as sleep disturbances and lack of concentration.